How does California wage, overtime and meal-break law work in 2026?

 What that looks like, day to day:

-Behind the platform sits a named country specialist for the US, an in-house payroll lead who knows the California four-trigger logic by heart, and a named legal specialist for wage disputes.
+Behind the platform sit real HR and legal experts with deep local employment-law expertise: a US employment specialist, an in-house payroll lead who knows the California four-trigger logic by heart, and an employment-law specialist for wage disputes.
 When something looks off on a timesheet, you message the same person.
-No support tickets.
-No chatbot triage.
+Not a chatbot or a pooled queue.

 Contractor onboarding, EOR payroll, and entity graduation all live on one platform.
 A California contractor who converts to W-2 keeps their record.
 That same employee can graduate from EOR to your own US entity without changing systems.
 One timeline.
 One platform.